 College honors are earned at the upper division (3000- and 4000-level classes) in the student's major and are one of the requirements for receiving a bachelor's degree with honors.
-Students with 7-59 hours must have a 3.25 cumulative GPA.
-Students with 60-93 credit hours must have a 3.37 cumulative GPA.
-Students with 94 or more credit hours must have a 3.50 cumulative GPA.
-College honors requires HES 4000 Honors Seminar, six hours of upper-division honors credit in the department and three hours of honors thesis or creative component.
-For further information on the Honors College, refer to www.okstate.edu/honors or visit the Honors College in 101 Old Central.
+College honors requires nine hours of upper-division honors credit in the department and three hours of honors thesis or creative component.
+For further information on the Honors College, refer to https://honors.okstate. edu/content/awards or visit the Honors College in 101 Old Central.